 Soooo many people frequently ask me “Is Dubai Safe”?
 I can see the genuine curiosity on their face about the futuristic desert oasis.
 But I also notice they’re hesitant given the geographical location.
 As a female American expat living here for 9 years whose traveled to numerous cities over 43 countries so far, I can honestly say I haven’t felt safer anywhere else.

 Dubai is largely sheltered from the situations that have unfolded with its neighbors.
 And that is in huge part due to the UAE’s never ending efforts to protect the emirate and country as a whole.
-While Dubai gets criticized for being stringent with their visa requirements (not based on religious affiliation), these methods are also what help to safeguard it.
+While Dubai gets criticized for being stringent with their (not based on religious affiliation), these methods are also what help to safeguard it.
 You may think its unfair but the United States, England and many other countries partake in the same visa practices.

 While I feel selective country profiling isn’t ethical or can’t really protect any place fully from harm, the UAE has a strict zero tolerance law when it comes to extremist or terroristic activity and/or perspectives.